apache/servicecomb-samples/porter_lightweight/README.md

 ## Try it

 1. Using browser: http://localhost:9090/ui/login.html with user admin or guest to login, password is test.
 2. Choose a file to upload.
-Uploaded file is stored in file-service workding directory.
+Uploaded file is stored in file-service working directory.
 And name is random number generated.
 3. Delete file.
 Input the random number generated in step 2.